 Thunderstorm Warning: Meteorological Agency Lists Areas To Face Rainfall Today, June 7

-• According to the Ghana Meteorological Agency, some northern parts of Ghana will enjoy sunshine, while there will be rain in some places
+• According to the Ghana Meteorological Agency, some northern areas will enjoy sunshine, while there will be rain elsewhere

-• The Ghana Meteorological Agency cautioned the general public to take caution against possible flooding in low-lying areas
+• The Ghana Meteorological Agency cautioned the public to take caution against possible flooding in the low-lying regions

-The Ghana Meteorological Agency has forecast some thunderstorms to occur through the day on Sunday, June 7, 2026, as some Ghanaians continue to battle with flooding in the urban areas.
+The Ghana Meteorological Agency (GMet) has forecast thunderstorms through the day on Sunday, June 7, 2026, as some Ghanaians continue to battle with flooding in urban areas.

 Ghana Meteorological Agency, GMet, Thunderstorm, Rainfall, Flooding in Accra, Accra floods.

-Ghana Meteorological Agency says there will be continuous rainfall during the day on June 6.
+The Ghana Meteorological Agency says there will be continuous rainfall during the day on June 7, 2026.
 Photo credit: Pius Ekpei/Adekunle Ajayi

 Source: Getty Images

-In a post on X, the Ghana Meteorological Agency forecasted that the rain, which would be of different intensities, would affect parts of the Southern sector.
+In a post on X, the Ghana Meteorological Agency forecasted that the rain, which would vary in intensity, would affect parts of the southern regions of the country.

-There was a caution of flooding in low-lying areas within Southern Ghana.
+There was also a caution about flooding in low-lying areas within Southern Ghana.

 Read also